quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

 Packet Tolerance:

 : A variable-length integer representing the maximum number of ack-eliciting packets after which the receiver sends an acknowledgement.
+A value of 1 will result in an acknowledgement being sent for every ack-eliciting packet received.
+A value of 0 is invalid.

 Update Max Ack Delay:

 : A variable-length integer representing an update to the peer's `max_ack_delay` transport parameter (Section 18.2 in {{QUIC-TRANSPORT}}).
 The value of this field is in microseconds.
-Any value smaller than the min_ack_delay advertised by this endpoint is invalid, and MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Any value smaller than the min_ack_delay advertised by this endpoint is invalid.

+Receipt of invalid values in an ACK-FREQUENCY frame MUST be treated as a connection error of type PROTOCOL_VIOLATION.

 ACK-FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission.